core-wg/oscore/draft-ietf-core-object-security.md

 The AEAD algorithm AES-CCM-16-64-128 defined in Section 10.2 of {{RFC8152}} is mandatory to implement.
 For AES-CCM-16-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce and Common IV is 13 bytes.
 The maximum Sender Sequence Number is specified in {{sec-considerations}}.

-As specified in {{RFC5116}}, plaintext denotes the data that is encrypted and integrity protected, and Additional Authenticated Data (AAD) denotes the data that is integrity protected only.
+As specified in {{RFC5116}}, plaintext denotes the data that is to be encrypted and integrity protected, and Additional Authenticated Data (AAD) denotes the data that is to be integrity protected only.

 The COSE Object SHALL be a COSE_Encrypt0 object with fields defined as follows